vhuni/coding/Random-Name-Generator/README_boneylabinghisa.md

     2.3. otherwise save the desired number of random names
-3. Program will show user the names randomly selected 3.1. select random names from the list by 'number' of names 3.2. selected names are shown
+3. Program will show user the names randomly selected 3.1. select random names from the list by 'number' of names 3.2. selected names are shown.